aimms/how-to/Articles/526/526-language-leverages-composite-objects.rst

 Summary
 -------------

-Clearly, the reference based approach is superior to the component based approach when set operations are relevant for a collection of composite objects.
+Clearly, the reference element based approach is superior to the component based approach when set operations are relevant for a collection of composite objects.